-Duke Health orthopaedic clinics are located in Durham, Raleigh, Cary, and throughout the Triangle.
+Duke Health orthopaedic clinics are located throughout the Triangle.
 In-person and virtual appointments are available.

 Choosing an Ankle Replacement Surgeon

 Ankle replacement surgery is a complex, relatively new procedure that should be performed by an experienced surgeon who specializes in the procedure.

 Duke’s foot and ankle surgeons are considered among the best ankle replacement surgeons because they routinely perform high volumes of ankle replacement surgeries, as well as revisions from ankle fusion to ankle replacement.
 Because of our extensive experience, we often recommend total ankle replacements to people who have been told at other centers that they are not candidates.